eskono/nest/README.md

     <script src="system/js/nest.js"></script>

-4.Move all to the PHP server and it's all!!!
+4.Move all to the PHP server and it's all !!!

 Than you can open admin page in URL.

-Password 0;
+Password "0".

 And write text, html in field just choose class, id or tag of element which you want update.